-Chief Executive Officer Remuneration Recommendation 5.3: An issuer should disclose the remuneration arrangements in place for the Chief Executive Officer in its Annual Report.
-This should include disclosure of the base salary, short term include disclosure of the base salary, short term incentives and long term incentives and the performance criteria used to determine performance based payments.
+Chief Executive Officer Remuneration

+Recommendation 5.3: An issuer should disclose the remuneration arrangements in place for the Chief Executive Officer in its Annual Report.
+This should include disclosure of the base salary, short term incentives and long term incentives and the performance criteria used to determine performance based payments.